1887 SAFA season: Programme of Fixtures

 A sub committee was formed to endeavour to arrange with the Traffic Manager to run a special train to Gawler after 1 o'clock on each of the six Saturdays when city teams have to play the Gawlers.
 It is to be hoped that some satisfactory arrangement will be made.
 If a special is not run it will be useless to expect the men to get away from business to catch the 12.15 train.

-The Ports will not be in the city very often during the coming season.
+It was reported that The Ports will not be in the city very often during the coming season.
 At their own request two-thirds of their seventeen matches will be played on the Alberton Oval.
 They are making several improvements there, one which will be much appreciated being a scoring-board.

-As the Programme was arranged by the individual clubs hence the uneven number of games played.
+As the programme was arranged by the individual clubs hence the uneven number of games played.
 At the end of the season Port Adelaide requested to play an additional game against Hotham (as they had only played them twice compared to Norwood) but it was rejected by the Association.
 They also requested to play Norwood in a premiership playoff.
 Norwood and Port Adelaide had played each other 4 times during the season with the result being 2 wins and 2 draws in favour of Norwood.
 The premiership hence was awarded to Norwood.

+The programme of football fixtures for the season was published on Saturday 14th May 1887.